HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

         kubectl -n <namespace> delete pod <leap-pod-name>
         ```

-        Since Leap was installed with a Helm chart, a new pod will be created automatically.
-Afterwards, accessing Leap should redirect you to authenticate using your OIDC IdP.

         After successful configuration, users accessing Leap will be redirected to your IdP's authentication page.